codefaux/persistence/README.md

--- Optimised for single data pass, sacrificing 'perfect' alignment -- Optimised to avoid needless multiple duplication of largely unused data -- Complete rework with icons, names, stats, colored for improvement
+-- Optimised for single data pass, sacrificing 'perfect' alignment -- Optimised to avoid needless multiple duplication of largely unused data -- Complete rework with icons, names, stats, colored for improvement -- Scrollable list w/ capacity and spells on each wand

 - Reworked Money GUI
 -- Added as sub-tab as other menus